danlawinc/smartconnectsdk-ios-sample-app/README.md

 - DLAuthInterface: This class AuthInterface provides the entry point for the SDK.
 The hosting application should call the interface method validateToken to get the SDK authenticated.
 If the SDK is not authenticated, then none of the services that are offered by the SDK will be available.
 - DLGatewayInterface: This class handles communication between the app and the SDK.
 It provides the outward facing methods for interacting with the Danlaw iOS SDK.
 - DLGatewayDelegate: This `protocol DLGatewayDelegate` defines the callbacks required for the delegate on the `DLGatewayInterface`.
-- DLBleapInterface: This class handles communication between the app and SDK for UDP events.
-This interface has to be implemented only if mobile app uses Bleap Datalogger
-- DLBleapUDPDataDelegate: This `protocol DLBleapUDPDataDelegate` defines the callbacks required for the delegate on the `DLBleapInterface`.

 # Authentication
 After installing the SDK, **app MUST authenticate it before it can use all the interfaces**.